knivey/gitbot/README.md

 gitbot
 ======

-gitbot is an addon for aaron's ultimateq
+gitbot is an addon for ultimateq